rupertbg/aws-load-balancer-logs-to-cloudwatch/README.md

 ![Architecture Diagram](img/arch.png)

-Logs are loaded from S3 as they are created using an [S3 Event Notification](https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html).
-The logs are then parsed into JSON format and shipped to Cloudwatch Logs.
+Logs are loaded from S3 as they are created using an [S3 Event Notification](https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html), which can be optionally buffered via an SQS Queue.
+The logs are then parsed into JSON and shipped to Cloudwatch Logs.

 # Usage
 `cfn/example.yml` shows how to deploy the Lambda alongside Classic, Application or Network Load Balancers.
 Use this template as a starting point for your deployment.